bemanproject/copyable_function/README.md

 > [!NOTE]
 >
 > The set of sanitizer supports are different across compilers.
-> You can checkout the exact set of compiler arguments by looking at the toolchain
+> You can checkout the exact set compiler arguments by looking at the toolchain
 > files under the [`cmake`](cmake/) directory.

-The `release` presets are designed for use in production environments, thus they have the highest optimization turned on (e.g. `O3`).
+The `release` presets are designed for use in production environments, thus it has the highest optimization turned on (e.g. `O3`).

 ### Configure and Build Manually